Robotics-CSE-571/dt-machine-learning-base-environment/README.md

 I recommend to run this image on your laptop/workstation with GPU since building it on Jetson is really time consuming.

+## nvidia requirements to run the image on laptop or workstation

 If you want to use GPU on your laptop/workstation, you need to first install nvidia docker runtime as described on [this page](https://github.com/NVIDIA/nvidia-container-runtime#ubuntu-distributions) on your laptop/workstation.